Info for Legislative

 New guidelines here.
 This document, dated Aug 21, 2019, replaces all earlier versions.
 It also contains links to the new Elway poll showing that 62% of Oregonians polled favor a new health tax to fund universal health care.

 Go to the Oregon State Legislature website: https://www.oregonlegislature.gov/

-You can click on various committees and bills to add to your e-subscription.
-I recommend selecting Senate Health Care Committee, House Health Care Committee, Joint Committee on Ways and Means (which is where HB 2122 is headed after House Health Care Committee), then scroll down to select other bills like HB 2115, or any others to follow.
+5. You can click on the names of various committees and bills to add to your e-subscription.
+We recommend selecting Senate Health Care Committee, House Health Care Committee, Joint Committee on Ways and Means (which is where HB 2122 is headed after House Health Care Committee), then scroll down to select other bills like HB 2115, or any others to follow.
 Click “Submit.”
 Click “Finish.”

-You can save the HB 2122 page to your bookmarks to make finding the page easier.
+6. You can save the any page to your browser’s bookmarks..

 Summary of the RAND study on health care financing in Oregon

 “Should Oregon want to achieve universal coverage, Single Payer and Health Care Ingenuity Plan (HCIP) are the most promising options.”

 Single Payer (SP) would cost roughly the same as the status quo, whereas HCIP would be significantly more expensive.

 SP is the only option that significantly reduces financial barriers to care.